barrak7/42-Python_4_DS/README.md

 1 - Basics: basic data structure manipulation.

-2 - Array: Introduction to numpy arrays and basic practical use cases in simple data science problems.
+2 - Array: Introduction to Numpy arrays and basic practical use cases in simple data science problems.

 3 - Data visualization: Reading data from csv files and visualizing it.